-- D.1.
+- C.1.
 Describe how the district proposes to use funds to assist schools in identifying and serving gifted and talented students.
-[Section 1112(b)(D)(13)(A)] - D.2.
+[Section 1112(b)(D)(13)(A)] - C.2.
 Describe how the district proposes to use funds to assist schools in developing effective school library programs to provide students an opportunity to develop digital literacy skills and improve academic achievement.
-[Section 1112(b)(D)(13)(B)] - D.3.
+[Section 1112(b)(D)(13)(B)] - C.3.
 Describe any other information on how the district proposes to use funds to meet the purposes of this part.
 [Section 1112(b)(D)(13)]

 - Districts that are required to submit a Title I-A Supplement, not Supplant Methodology must upload to the Title I-A Related Documents. - Alaska regulation 4 AAC 34.055, districts that have 8 or more identified EL students in any school must file a Plan of Service for EL Students.
-Upload the current EL Plan of Service, if applicable.
+Upload the current EL Plan of Service, if applicable. - Districts requesting to operate a schoolwide program without meeting the 40 percent poverty threshold must upload a Title I-A Schoolwide Plan Waiver to the Title I-A Related Documents.
+DEED has discretion to grant such waiver if it has been determined that a schoolwide program will best serve the needs of students in the school who are failing, or at risk of failing, to meet the challenging State academic standards.